axiaoxin/json2xls/README.md

 you can write the `title_callback` function and `body_callback` function, the pass them in the `make` function. for the `body_callback`, you just need to care one line data's write way, json2xls default think the data are all the same.

-The test demo data file is in tests dir.
+The test demo data file is in `tests` dir. and `demo.py` is all coding example to gen xls